-When in the editor, you can install packages by running commands in the terminal or the notebook, using the Library manager tool, or editing the environment.yml file.
+When in the editor, you can install packages by running commands in the terminal or the notebook, using the Environment tool, or editing the environment.yml file.

-You cannot use the library manager to install packages that have dependencies.
 If you need to add a dependency before installing a package, use the terminal or notebook to run appropriate commands.
 Alternatively, you can edit the init.sh file that you can access via the Environment tool.

-Every notebook is created with an automatically generated environment.yml file, which records the selected environment configuration and all changes to it made via the library manager.
+Every notebook is created with an automatically generated environment.yml file, which records the selected environment configuration and all changes to it made via the Environment tool.
 You can save this file to copy a particular environment configuration and use it in other notebooks: